-"An assured guide" (New Scientist) to the relationship between the language we speak and our perception of such fundamentals of experience as time, space, color, and smells.
+An award-winning look at the relationship between the language we speak and our perception of such fundamentals of experience as time, space, color, and smells.

 Why do some cultures talk anthropocentrically about things being to one's "left" or "right," while others use geocentric words like "east" and "west"?
 What is the connection between what we eat and the sounds we make?
-A Myriad of Tongues answers these and other questions, yielding profound insights into the fundamentals of human communication and experience.
+A Myriad of Tongues answers these and other questions, yielding profound insights into fundamentals of human communication and experience.

 - 20 most borrowed Adult Fiction eBooks 2024